 Local SEO Reporting

-Here are five things to consider to make your job a little less challenging:
+Here are five things to consider to make your job a little less challenging, followed by an overview of what you should be looking for in a local search rank monitoring tool:

 1. Mom and Pop stores don’t think like software companies